metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       You may also enter a genre name to be used if no matching main genre is found (otherwise the tag will be blank).

      * **"Classical" genre**
      Normally (i.e. by default) a work will only be deemed to be 'classical' if it is inferred from the MusicBrainz style (see "source of genres") or if a candidate genre matches a "Classical" genre or sub-genre list.
 However, you may select that all tracks are 'classical' regardless.
 There is also an option to exclude the word "Classical" from any genre tag, but still treat the work as classical.
 If a work is deemed to be classical, a tag may be written with a specified value as set out in the last two boxes of this section.
 For example, to be consistent with SonKong/Jaikoz, you could set "is\_classical" to "1".

-3. "Instruments and keys".
+2. "Instruments and keys".
     * **Instruments**
     Specify the tag name you wish instrument names to appear in.
 Instruments will be sourced from performer relationships.
 Instrument names may either be the standard MusicBrainz names or the "credited as" names in the performer relationship, or both.
 Vocal types are treated similarly to instruments.
 (Note that, in v0.9.1 and prior, instruments were written to the same tag as inferred genres.
 If you wish to continue this, then you may use the same tag name here as for the genre tag.)

     * **Keys**
     Specify the tag name in which you wish the key signatures of works to appear.
 Keys will be obtained from all work levels (assuming these have been looked up): for example, Dvořák's Largo From the New World will be shown as D♭ major, C# minor (the main keys of the movement) and E minor (the home key of the overall work).

     "Include key(s) in work names" gives the option to include the key signature for a work in brackets after the name of the work in the metadata.
 Keys will be added in the appropriate levels: e.g. Dvořák's New World Symphony will get (E minor) at the work level, but only movements with different keys will be annotated viz.
 "II.
 Largo (D-flat major, C-Sharp minor)".
-The default sub-option is to only add these details if the key signature is missing from the work title (other sub-options are to never or to always include the information).
+The default sub-option is to only add these details if the key signature is missing from the work title (other sub-options are to never or to always include the information.

-4. "Periods and dates".
+3. "Periods and dates".

     * **Work dates**
     Specify the tag name to hold work dates.
 Work dates will be given as a "year" value only, e.g. "1808" or a range: "1808-1810".
 The sources of these dates is specified in the next part.
 If the movement has a composed date(s), this will be used, otherwise the the dates from the parent work will be used (if available).

         "Source of work dates".
 Select which sources to use - from composed, published and premiered, then decide whether to use them in preferential order (e.g. if "composed date" exists, then the others will not be used) or to show them all.

         "Include workdate in work name ..." operates analogously to  "Include key(s) in work names" described above.
 (Work dates will be used in preference order, i.e. composed - published - premiered, with only the first available date being shown).

     * **Periods**
     This section will use work dates, where available, to determine the "classical period" to which it belongs, by means of a "period map" (Muso users can also use composer dates - see below).

         Specify the tag name to hold the period data.
 The period map should then be entered in the format "Period name, Start\_year, End\_year; Period name2, Start\_year, End\_year;"  etc. Periods may overlap.
 Do not use commas or semi-colons within period names.
 Start and end years must be integers.

 ## Genres etc. tab - Muso-specific processing